starTrack-funpro/starTrack-be/README.md

 ### Running the Server
 Run `cabal run` at the root of the project to start the server.
 The server will run at port `8000`.
 You can send a GET request to `localhost:8000/hello` to check the server.

+### Admin User
+The `startrack.sql` contains an SQL query to add an admin account with username `admin` and password `admin`.
+This account can be used to login as admin on the web.